M66B/FairEmail/docs/FAQ-nl-rNL.md

 The following rule conditions are available:

-* Afzender bevat
+* Sender contains
-* Ontvanger bevat
+* Recipient contains
-* Onderwerp bevat
+* Subject contains
-* Heeft bijlagen
+* Has attachments
-* De kop bevat
+* Header contains
 * Day/time between

 All the conditions of a rule need to be true for the rule action to be executed.
 All conditions are optional, but there needs to be at least one condition, to prevent matching all messages.
 If you want to match all senders or all recipients, you can just use the @ character as condition because all email address will contain this character.